vitostamatti/pydes/docs/quick-start.md

 # Discrete Event Simulation in Python with Py-DES

-In this set of examples, we’ll explore the Py-DES library and its main capabilities.
+In this sectrion we’ll explore the Py-DES basic ojjects and its main capabilities.

 ## Setup